Cloud Integration – How to Setup Secure Connection to sftp Server

 Download Public Key from Keystore Monitor

-For public key authentication at the sftp server the public key of the cloud integration tenants private key (id_rsa or id_dsa) is needed in the sftp server.
-For this, export the public key of the private id_rsa/id_dsa key pair in the Keystore Monitor.
+For public key authentication at the sftp server the public key of the cloud integration tenants private key is needed in the sftp server.
+For this, export the public key of the private key pair in the Keystore Monitor.
 You can export either the X.509 certificate or the public key in OpenSSH format; choose the format your sftp server supports.

-This option is available as single line option, select Download Certificate or Download Public OpenSSH Key from the actions Button in the line of the id_rsa/id_dsa private Key Pair to be used for the connection to the sftp server.
+This option is available as single line option, select Download Certificate or Download Public OpenSSH Key from the actions Button in the line of the private Key Pair to be used for the connection to the sftp server.

 Download Public OpenSSH Key will create an <alias>.pub file in the download directory.
 The file contains the public key in openSSH format, which can be used to be put to the sftp server.